Water is life.

 Having a van with a built-in kitchen and water pump is heaven sent.
 For me it really is the difference between car camping and having a real home.
-We love a good wild camp so avoid paid campgrounds almost entirely.
+We love a good wild-camp, so avoid paid campgrounds.
 While this often affords us some solitude, it does mean that we have to be a bit more resourceful when it comes to filling up our water tank.

 One thing I have truly learnt on this trip is just how precious water is.
 Having a tank makes it so easy to be held accountable for the amount of water you use.
 It's amazing how much you go through when you are having a quick rinse off under the tap or doing the dishes.
 Washing my hair has become a real luxury and I feel incredibly guilty looking back to my days of long, hot showers.
 I now prefer to fill up the sink and dunk my head in instead.
 Dry shampoo and swimming in lakes will also do you wonders.